 The Dining Hall is located in the center of camp near the parade grounds.
 Meal times are as listed above.
-Meal times and unit dining location will be assigned during your first step in the Check-in process.
+Meal times will be assigned during your first step in the Check-in process.

-WAITERS: Troops will need to provide two waiters for each table assigned to the troop for all meals.
+WAITERS: Troops will need to provide one waiter for each table assigned to the troop for all meals.
 Waiters must report to the dining hall to begin set-up for the meal 10 minutes prior to the scheduled time.
 Waiters will remain in the dining hall after the meal for clean-up.
 Each waiter will be dismissed after clean up by the Dining Hall Manager.